 Before anything else, we need to know what a spark plug does.
 To put it simply, the spark plug creates a spark to trigger the air and the fuel in the engine cylinders to generate combustion to engage the engine which leads to the start of the car.

-Sometimes spark plugs might be needed to be changed much earlier if it fails, has a problem, or worn out.
+Sometimes spark plugs might be needed to be changed much earlier if it fails, has a problem, or worn-out.

-Signs To Look For If The Spark Plug Has Issues
+Warning Signs To Look For If The Spark Plug Has Issues

 Sometimes if a plug is too old or worn-out it might give the engine a hard time to start, accelerating may take some time or give a rough start for the car.